Rensselaer Society of Engineers

-Society history
+History

 The Rensselaer Society of Engineers was founded as the Pantotherian Society or The Pi Eta Scientific Society in 1866.
 The society was subsequently incorporated under the laws of the state of New York in 1873.
 Under society's constitution, candidates for membership were nominated by members of the society.
 After one's proposal for membership there was a minimum of a one-week waiting period during which their candidacy was considered.
 After the prescribed waiting period their membership was decided by a vote of a society.
 Initially, any potential member receiving a black ball during the vote was declined membership, the constitution was later amended to permit two black balls before a member was declined.
 Upon initiation new members were expected to pay a $3 initiation fee.
 In addition to students being eligible for membership in Pi Eta, honorary membership was also extended to any graduate or officer of Rensselaer or any person who had distinguished themselves in their scientific endeavors.
 Membership could also be revoked by a two thirds majority vote of the membership.
 At its first officer election held on May 24, 1867 the following officers were elected: